“The wise woman builds her house,

 - A foolish heart will not accept instruction.
 For young children, you must teach them to listen, to pay attention, and to accept your teaching with a correct attitude.
 (See Psalm 119:58-60, noting the correct responses your children should have to your instruction.)

 - A foolish heart will not acknowledge any authority but itself.
 Everything he does is “right in his own eyes” (Proverbs 12:15).
 This is why God defines a fool as someone who says in his heart, “There is no God.”
-A child acts as if “there is no parent” or “there are no rules.”
+A child acts as if “there is no parent” or “there are no rules” or “no one can tell me what to do.”
 It is best summed up in the actions of Israel, when “there was no king in Israel, but every man did that which was right in his own eyes” (Judges 17:6, KJV).
 Take careful note of heart attitudes, not just outward actions.

 God says that “foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him” (Proverbs 22:15, KJV).
 The word child here means anything from infancy to adolescence.
 We need to carefully watch for foolish behavior, then we need to correct it!